DataRaptor/drift-discord/README.md

 <img src="https://github.com/DataRaptor/drift-discord/blob/03f053ed7e80627935120648662261d060d0d88f/docs/arch.png" width="100%" height="auto"/>

 It is fairly simple.
-Particular attention is given during interactions between the client and api, namely to verify that the user sending requests are who they say they (via discord access token and Solana wallet signatures) for security.
-Additionally, we encrypt the discord access tokens via `AES` when the tokens are handed back to the client.
+Particular attention is given to security during interactions between the client and api, namely to verify that the user sending requests are who they say they (via discord access token and Solana wallet signatures).
+Additionally, we encrypt the discord access tokens via `AES` when the tokens are handed back to the client though query parameters are secured by SSL, i'd rather not have them in the server logs.

 ## CIDC

 The Client and API are built, tagged and stored in our image registry on push to the `main` branch.

 The services will deploy to the above links in the Overview section.

+## Testing

+TODO

 ## Notes